Get started using AV Studio with Webcaster X2 encoders

 - Pair the encoder to your default team in AV Studio.

-- On the header bar in AV Studio, click the plus sign beside Encoders.
+- On the header bar in AV Studio, click Encoders to go to the Encoders page, then click +New Encoder.
 The Add an encoder page appears.

 - On the Add an encoder page, enter the device pairing code that's displayed on the Webcaster X2 screen in to the ID field and give the encoder a name, then click Verify.
 The front screen on Webcaster X2 updates to show the encoder is paired with your AV Studio team and the encoder is added to the Encoders page.